jesse-c/AppearanceNotifier/README.md

 Q. What if my laptop is asleep and it passes sunrise/sunset?

-A. From what I've observed, my laptop has already switched, or does so immediately after I directly wake it up.
+A. From what I've observed, my laptop has already switched, or does so immediately, after I directly wake it up.